coderefinery/reproducible-research/_episodes/05-environments.md

 - Containers can have security vulnerabilities which can be exploited.
 - Can be used to hide away software installation problems and thereby discourage good software development practices.
-- It may not be clear whether to record the environment as image or as recipe (Dockerfile).
+- It may not be clear whether to record the environment in the image part or the recipe part.

 > ## Discussion: reproducibility aspects of container images